Personalized Medicine: One size does not fit all

-Join us to hear a panel of experts on the current clinical implications of personalized medicine, how individualized therapies are designed, and what the future of personalized medicine promises.
+Chicago Council on Science and Technology has assembled a panel of experts who can answer your questions about precision medicine, current clinical implications of personalized medicine, how individualized therapies are designed, and what the future of personalized medicine promises.

-Thomas P. Shanley, MD is Chair of the Department of Pediatrics at Ann & Robert H. Lurie Children’s Hospital of Chicago and Founders’ Board Centennial Professor and Chairman of the Department of Pediatrics at Northwestern University Feinberg School of Medicine.
-He also serves as President and Chief Research Officer of the Stanley Manne Children’s Research Institute.
+• Thomas P. Shanley, MD, chair of the Department of Pediatrics at Ann & Robert H. Lurie Children’s Hospital of Chicago and Founders’ Board Centennial Professor and chairman of the Department of Pediatrics at Northwestern University Feinberg School of Medicine; and president and chief research officer of the Stanley Manne Children’s Research Institute

-Paulina Rychenkova, PhD, is an experienced venture investor and a passionate rare disease advocate.
+• Moderator: Paulina Rychenkova, PhD, an experienced venture investor and a passionate rare disease advocate.
 For most of her professional career Paulina invested in early and growth stage technology, software, and healthcare companies while working at Charles River Ventures, The Carlyle Group and, most recently, Sandbox Industries.
-Paulina has been an active patient advocate for her daughter who was born with a rare chromosomal disorder called Phelan-McDermid Syndrome.
-While supporting her daughter's developmental and clinical needs, she also worked with the research community to raise awareness of the syndrome and to forge a path towards therapeutic drug development for this rare neuro-developmental condition.
-Paulina grew up in Russia and received her PhD in Theoretical Physics from the University of Cambridge (U.K.).

 This program is presented in partnership with AbbVie and Lurie Children’s Hospital.